 As noted above, they deliver an impressive sound quality for the price.
 The sound is crisp, clear, and has an immersive feel to it.
 You won't find the typical high bass usually associated with most headphones at this price point.
 The same can be said of the mic as well.
 It picks up accurate sound and delivers it to your teammates without background noise.
 So you can pass on the instructions to your teammates without worries or repeating them several times.

-Out of the 50-odd reviews on Amazon, it has managed to amass an average rating of 4.6-stars.
-Majority users like its noise cancellation and sound quality.
+Out of the 50-odd reviews on Amazon, it has managed to amass a decent number of positive results.
+The majority of users like its noise cancellation and sound quality.

 However, the ASUS TUF Gaming H3 is not without its share of flaws.
 They are not foldable, which makes it a tad difficult to carry them.
 But if you can ignore its average looks, these are a great set of budget gaming headsets.